Oxford Bus Company

 The City of Oxford Motor Services Limited, trading as Oxford Bus Company, is a bus operator serving the city and surrounding area of Oxford, England.
-It is a subsidiary of the Go-Ahead Group.
+It is a subsidiary of the Go-Ahead Group and part of Go Thames Valley since July 2026.

 History

-Horse trams and horse buses
+Horse trams and omnibuses

 The City of Oxford and District Tramway Company served Oxford with horse-drawn trams from 1881.
 By 1898 its network served Abingdon Road, Banbury Road, Cowley Road, Walton Street and both and railway stations.

-Horse bus services developed to complement the tramway network.
-By the early 20th century both Iffley Road and Woodstock Road were horse bus routes.
-On Saturdays only there were horse buses from Headington to the city centre and from Cowley village to the tram terminus in Cowley Road.
+Horse-drawn omnibus services developed to complement the tramway network.
+By the early 20th century both Iffley Road and Woodstock Road were omnibus routes.
+On Saturdays only there were omnibuses from Headington to the city centre and from Cowley village to the tram terminus in Cowley Road.

 In 1906 the City of Oxford Electric Tramways Company took over from the City of Oxford and District Tramway Company.
 It planned to electrify and expand the network, but was defeated by local opposition.